Plastic Dreams: Critical reception

 Ian Dinsmor from AllMusic said, "Considered an undying anthem within club culture, "Plastic Dreams" never fails to bring smiles and yells from dancefloor revelers.
 Recognizable immediately by its droning synth and rolling organ riffs, this track has become a classic late night staple at inner city clubs."
-Larry Flick from Billboard commented, "Robin Albers, the act's mastermind, cooks an appetizing stew of chunky tribal beats and free-form trance keyboard noodling.
+Larry Flick from Billboard magazine commented, "Robin Albers, the act's mastermind, cooks an appetizing stew of chunky tribal beats and free-form trance keyboard noodling.
 The track gets its edge from an aftertaste of subtle techno spice."
 British magazine Mixmag ranked it number 15 in its "100 Greatest Dance Singles Of All Time" list in 1996.
 Charlie Hall from Music Weeks RM Dance Update commented, "More than 10 minutes of pure trancey groove.
 This is the first classic of '93, the most sexy bass and organ riffs strolling along — totally funky and chilled without losing any momentum or getting ambient.
 It builds and teases but never loses the groove."
 A reviewer from The Network Forty deemed it "a fierce trance track with very sparse vocals..."

 Sherman at the Controls from NME noted, "A cavernous, hollow sound reverberates as a piping Doors-style organ skips in an out for over ten minutes journeying ever deeper, ever darker.
 Quite an incredible fusion and Vibes SOTW.
 Number Two."
 James Hunter from Vibe wrote that the track "is a rave instrumental to compete with Herbie Hancock's "Rockit".
 The Jaydee touch—earthy in the keyboard melody, unstoppable and space-bound in the wave after wave of rhythm tracks—is warm, brave.
 Both "Trance" and "Tribal" mixes excel."
 American music critic Robert Christgau for The Village Voice named it the best single of 1993 in his year-end list for the Pazz & Jop critics poll.